Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Theoretical analysis

-For $\epsilon_{\mathrm{score}}$, \cite{chen2023score} studied a specific neural network construction and demonstrated that the upper bound of sample complexity of score estimation is exponential in the score network dimension.
-To the best of our knowledge, this is the only theoretical result on the sample complexity of score estimation error, highlighting the curse of ambient dimensionality in data.
-By constructing the diffusion model in a low-dimensional continuous space, we avoid training a high-dimensional score network, thereby significantly reducing the sample complexity.
+The first term in \eqref{eq:thm:diffusion} quantifies the distance between $\bX_T$ and the reference standard Gaussian distribution, which decays exponentially with respect to $T$, and the third term accounts for errors from discretizing the SDE.
+As for the score approximation error $\epsilon_0^2$, \cite{chen2023score} studied a specific neural network construction and demonstrated that the upper bound of sample complexity of score estimation is exponential in the score network dimension, which highlights the curse of data ambient dimensionality in score estimation.
+By constructing the diffusion model in a low-dimensional continuous embedding space, we avoid training a high-dimensional score network, thereby significantly reducing the sample complexity.